Jean-Claude Bastos de Morais: Early life and education

 Bastos was born on 28 October 1967 in Fribourg, Switzerland.
 He is of bi-national heritage.
 His father is from Angola and his mother is Swiss, coming from an entrepreneurial family.
 His maternal grand-father was an industrialist in the watch industry and invented the light inside the watch.
-According to Bastos, his late Angolan grandmother inspired him to establish the African Innovation Foundation in 2009.

 Bastos studied economics at the University of Fribourg and received a Master of Arts in Management.
 He financed his studies by starting a regional mergers and acquisitions business that sold small companies.

 Career

 In 1989, Bastos joined Deloitte as a consultant and later Abegglen Management Partners.
 In 1995, he founded a venture capital company focused on Swiss SMEs.

 In 2004, Bastos founded Quantum Capital S.A. in Luanda, Angola, the first company of the Quantum Global Group.

 In 2007, Quantum Global Investment Management was founded in Switzerland.
 As an asset management company for global liquid investments, Quantum Global also expanded into the real estate business after establishing Quantum Global Real Estate in June 2009.
 From 2012, Quantum Global together with Plaza, a joint venture with JLL subsidiary LaSalle, purchased office properties on Savile Row, Fifth Avenue and in Munich.
 The Tour Blanche in Paris followed in 2014.
 Other fields of activity of Quantum Global included private equity, portfolio management, and a laboratory for economic research.

 In 2008, Bastos de Morais founded Banco Kwanza Invest, Angola's first investment bank.

-In 2011, Bastos was convicted along with his partner by a criminal court in Switzerland for illegally paid out money in an investment company under their control.
-A fine Bastos was set to pay was later suspended and the Swiss prosecutors dropped the charges, with Bastos holding no criminal record.

-In September 2015, Quantum Global became a member of the Forest Stewardship Council.
-In 2016, a fund managed by the group acquired the InterContinental Hotel in Lusaka.
-In 2020, Quantum Global Investment Management merged with Quantum Global Corporate Services.